 - Should you sign a pre-nuptial agreement?

-In the USA ‘pre-nups’ are far more common than here, but then they are also legally recognised.
+In the USA ‘pre-nups’ are far more common than in the UK, but then they are also legally recognised.
 Britain’s pre-marital agreements are not legally binding but, with the number of divorces increasing, they are often used as a basis for a settlement.

-In fact, there have been hints from the government that such agreements should be taken more notice of – not least because of the potential cut in Legal Aid.
+In fact, the government confirmed in 2011 and 2012 that they were extending their research – not least because of the potential cut in Legal Aid.
 That would put Britain more in line with the rest of Europe, where pre-nups have been widely recognised for some years.

-Right now a pre-nup could prove persuasive to a court when a divorcing couple is arguing about who promised what to whom – but usually only when the marriage has been comparatively short and there are no children involved.
+Right now, a pre-nup could prove pivotal to a court when a divorcing couple is discussing who promised what to whom.
+Usually though, this is only when the marriage has been comparatively short and there are no children involved.

 Katrin Radmacher and Nicolas Granatino were married for eight years before they separated.
 They had two children together.
 Miss Radmacher came from a very wealthy German family and had personal wealth of around £100m.
 They had a pre-nuptial agreement saying that they should each go their separate ways on divorce.

-In the first set of court proceedings Mr Granatino was awarded around £5.5m.
-However an appeal court slashed this award dramatically, allowing Mr Granatino only around £1m plus an additional sum for housing of £2.25m which is more of a loan.
+In the first set of court proceedings, Mr Granatino was awarded around £5.5m.
+However, an appeal court slashed this award dramatically, allowing Mr Granatino only around £1m plus an additional sum for housing of £2.25m.

-In fact, neither court felt that Mr Granatino should get nothing at all, despite him having signed the contract prior to the marriage saying this.
-So the pre-nup wasn’t completely binding but it definitely made a difference to the divorce outcome.
+In fact, neither court felt that Mr Granatino should be awarded nothing, despite him having signed the contract prior to the marriage confirming this.
+So, the pre-nup wasn’t completely binding, but it made a difference to the divorce outcome.

-Firstly you will both need to speak to your own solicitors.
-Family law firms are probably the most able solicitors to create one of these agreements.
+Firstly, you both need to speak to your own solicitors.
+Family law firms are the most capable solicitors to create one of these agreements.
 Contact the Law Society if you would like a list of practitioners in your area.